RTradeLtd/libp2p-lora-transport/README.md

 # Architecture

-An Arduino Mega + Dragino LoRa GPS Shield, or ES32 LoRa chips such as those from heltec run the "lora bridge" sketch contained in the `arduino` folder.
-This sketch serves two purposes:
+Using an Arduino Mega + Dragino LoRa GPS shield, a sketch called "lora bridge" is deployed to the arduino.
+This sketch is responsible for two things:

 * Take data coming in on the serial interface, and push it out the LoRa interface
 * Take data coming in on the LoRa interface, and push it out the serial interface

-Using these two functions we can then implement a LibP2P transport, satisfying the "Write" and "Read" interfaces, where "Read" means to read data coming out the serial interface, and "Write" means to write data out the LoRa interface.
+A LibP2P host with a direct connection to the arduino serial interface registers a bridge handler that connects to the arduino.
+This bridge handler creates two channels, one for writing data into the serial interface, one for reading data out of the serial interface.
+A goroutine is then launched, which will pull data off the write channel, and pipe it into the serial interface.
+If no data is available for writing, we then see if any data can be read off the serial interface.
+If we can, we read the data, and send it through the read channel.
+If no one is waiting to receive from the channel, the data is simply discarded.

+The bridge will ensure that all messages coming off the serial interface are properly formatted (wrapped in carrats `^`), if the messages aren't they are also discarded.

 ## Serial Communications